standardgalactic/houqb.github.io/_pages/about.md

 + Five papers accepted by CVPR'24
 + Three papers accepted by ICLR'24 and ICML'24
 + Three papers accepted by ICCV'23 and CVPR'23
-+ Top 2% of Scientists on Stanford List
++ Top 2% of Scientists on Stanford List for multiple times
 + Five papers published in T-PAMI'2023

 <span class='anchor' id='-group'></span>